wdmg/yii2-guard/README.md

-            'maxAttempts': 5, // maximum number of attack attempts before blocking 'attemptsDuration': 3600, // time in seconds of storage the history of attempted attacks in the cache 'releaseTime': 3600, // time in seconds of removal restrictions (time of blocking) 'useIpRange': true // use blocking also by a range of network IP addresses ],
+            'maxAttempts': 5, // maximum number of attack attempts before blocking 'attemptsDuration': 3600, // time in seconds of storage the history of attempted attacks in the cache 'releaseTime': 3600, // time in seconds of removal restrictions (time of blocking) 'useIpRange': true, // use blocking also by a range of network IP addresses 'forbiddenLayout': "@wdmg/guard/views/layouts/default" // use forbidden error layout for frontend ],
         ...
     ],